 (b) 50 limit.
 Similar to Figure 1, this plot shows the 5' end distribution along the viral genome in each time-point groups.
 The mean values for each time-point group was calculated and merged into 50-nt sized bins for the visualization.
 The y-axis was limited to 5,000 counts.

 Supplementary Figure 2.
-Kinetic Profiling of Canonical EHV-1 TSSs According to de-novo Kinetic Clusters
+Kinetic profiling of canonical EHV-1 TSSs according to de novo kinetic clusters

 This figure illustrates the kinetic profiling of canonical EHV-1 TSSs, utilizing the total viral read counts per sample for normalization.
 The analysis included only those reads that aligned with the canonical TSS of genes at their 5' ends (allowing a deviation of +/- 10 nt).
 The mean values are represented as points, and standard deviations (SD) as lines, plotted on the y-axis as the ratio of TSS abundance for each gene.
 The x-axis represents time post-infection (hours).
-Each cluster is colored according to its de-novo kinetic cluster membership.
+Each cluster is colored according to its de novo kinetic cluster membership.
 The color-coding for the clustering is shown in the bottom right panel.
 This figure provides a visual distinction among different transcriptional dynamics, according to the gene’s relative TSS abundance throughout the infection.

 Supplementary Figure 3.
-Kinetic Profiling of Canonical EHV-1 TSSs According to Kinetic Classes
+Kinetic profiling of canonical EHV-1 TSSs according to kinetic classes

 This figure illustrates the kinetic profiling of canonical EHV-1 TSSs, utilizing the total viral read counts per sample for normalization.
 The analysis included only those reads that aligned with the canonical TSS of genes at their 5' ends (allowing a deviation of +/- 10 nt).
 The mean values are represented as points, and standard deviations (SD) as lines, plotted on the y-axis as the ratio of TSS abundance for each gene.
 The x-axis represents time post-infection (hours).
 The panels are color-coded based on kinetic transcription phases: blue for immediate early (IE), orange for early (E), green for late (L), and red for unknown phases.
 This provides a visual distinction among different TSS dynamics throughout the infection.

 Supplementary Figure 4.
-Kinetics of Transcription End Sites of EHV-1 Detected by dcDNA-Seq and Validated by dRNA-Seq.
+Kinetics of transcription end sites of EHV-1 detected by dcDNA-Seq and validated by dRNA-Seq.

 (a) 5,000 limit.
 Similar to Figure 2, this plot shows the 5' end distribution along the viral genome in each time-point groups.
 The mean values for each time-point group was calculated and merged into 50-nt sized bins for the visualization.
 The y-axis was limited to 50 counts.